 It’s an old joke, but it rings true for many.
 The lure of buying another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need when in reality they’re probably of a far more indulgent nature.

-For the record, as of the time of writing, I currently own a couple of steel string acoustics, two classical guitars, a bass and two electrics.
-Seven guitars all up, which is less than many people I know.
+For the record, as of the time of writing, I currently own a couple of steel-string acoustics, two classical guitars, a bass, and two electrics.
+Seven guitars in total, which is less than many people I know.

 But, if you had asked me that same question two months ago, that number would have been 13.
 But, I recently offloaded six guitars, and a couple of amps, along with some recording equipment that was mostly just gathering dust.